 Ms. Echeverria is represented by Mark P. Robinson Jr., Kevin F. Calcagnie, Scot Wilson and Cynthia Garber of Robinson Calcagnie Inc.; Allen Smith of The Smith Law Firm; Ted Meadows, David Dearing and Ryan Beattie of Beasley Allen Law Firm; Helen Zukin from Kiesel Law Firm; and Michelle A. Parfitt of Ashcraft & Gerel LLP.

 Our talc litigation team, headed by Ted Meadows, is dedicated to carrying this fight to a conclusion.
-Other lawyers on the team include Danielle Mason, David Dearing and Ryan Beattie.
+Other lawyers on the team include David Dearing and Ryan Beattie.
 Leigh O’Dell is leading the MDL effort in New Jersey.
-Katie Tucker, a legal assistant, has been involved with the team from the beginning and has done a tremendous job.
+Katie Tucker, a paralegal, has been involved with the team from the beginning and has done a tremendous job.